pwdel/solarbear/README.md

 # solarninja
-The Solar Ninja - Remote Solar Tracking and Control
+The Solar Bear - Remote Solar Tracking and Control

 ## Saving Files to USB Stick